Wetrix: General

+Difficulty

 The high difficulty and steep learning curve generally garnered a mixed response; critics suggested that while it would appeal to hardcore puzzle game veterans, it may not be suited for all players, especially first-timers.
 Reviewers from Edge and N64 Magazine claimed an individual's first playthrough can end in seconds.
 Lucas, a frequent player of puzzle gamers and self-admitted pro at Rampart (1990), which also involved building enclosures, was still in the first tutorial stage an hour into Wetrix.
 The challenge was attributed to the controls, fast object dropping, and the randomization of what falls.
 Official Nintendo Magazine found the Game Boy Color port inferior to the original Nintendo 64 release for its slower falling speed.

 Also brought up was the game's addictiveness.
 It was attributed to the difficulty, high-score list, multipliers, different methods of earning points, visual rewards, and additional modes.
 Excitedly wrote N64 Magazine's James Price, "As it brooks little familiarity with lesser skilled players, you actually feel as if you're achieving something by reaching level 15 with an unbelievably high number of points."

 Supporters of the challenge argued that it teaches players to long-term plan and not panic over small water drains.
 Detractors complained it was artificial and made the game more obnoxious than enjoyable.
 Consoles + found the board too small to create enough lakes to handle the overwhelming amount of water.
 Anne Royal of Computer Games Strategy Plus wrote that the slightest mistake could instantly end a play-through.
 She and Schneider felt the game should have adequately accustomed beginners to the gameplay, and John Davison argued the amount of randomization between uppers and water was too much.
 Jeff Gerstmann of GameSpot criticized the earthquake mechanic for effectively ending games, and opined it prevented Wetrix from being a truly amazing puzzle title.
 The PC version was also criticized for its controls.
 GameSpot's Ron Dulin had trouble placing pieces with the mouse, and Ward struggled with the controls overall, especially the keyboard setups.